-In 2015 I’m bringing it down to Lardy Town, where dwells benevolent belly love and digestion as silky smooth as a babe’s behind.
+Where dwells benevolent belly love and digestion as silky smooth as a babe’s behind?

-I’m not there yet but I’m well on the way and a far cry from the bedridden mess I was Christmas night.
+I’m not there yet, but I’m on the way, a far cry from the bedridden mess I was Christmas night.

 I’m so glad of heart